 Commercial ISP preparation is a solution of proteins - ISP (active component), glyco-ISP (inactive component), proteins and peptides from baker's yeast and sugars, acids, and salts commonly found in food.
+Free ISP isolated from fish is not glycosylated, while commercial product contains a mixture of both free ISP and glyco-ISP.
 The safety assessment has focused primarily on the potential toxicity and allergenicity of the ISP protein itself.
-In evaluating these safety parameters, consideration was given to the history of its presence in the human diet primarily from consumption of fish, and the body of scientific evidence to show that ISP is not toxic and is unlikely to be allergenic.
+In evaluating these safety parameters, consideration was given to the history of its presence in the human diet primarily from consumption of fish, and the body of scientific evidence to show that ISP is not toxic and is very unlikely to be allergenic.
 The highest dose that could be tested in the 13-week rat toxicity study, 580 mg ISP/kg body weight/day by gavage, showed no adverse effects.
-The Applicant refers to this level of exposure as the no-observed-adverse-effect-level (NOAEL).